patchamama/PP1-Taekwondo-Migration-Guide/README.md

   - In the contact section there is a reference to the association I am part of with a small reference to the types of training they do.
 The information was taken from the association's website.
 There is a contact email, postal address and a link to google maps for more detailed information.

+### Features Left to Implement

+  - Video session showing each technique and the differences between each one.

 ### Sources ###